PCEworkflow/antify/README.md

 ## Contract Deployment

 1. Deploy the contract on the Ethereum blockchain using Remix, Truffle, or your preferred development environment.
-2. Set the initial token price using the `setTokenPrice` function.
+2. Set the initial token price using the `_TOKENPRICE` on deployment of the contract.
 3. Mint tokens using the `mintWithSongInfo` function by providing the required parameters.

 ## Usage